-The relevant Home Office web pages for the time being are:
+The relevant Home Office web page for the time being is:

 This page will be updated regularly to cover questions about the residence rights of EEA nationals and their family members after that date.
 If you have a question, please send it to me using the contacts form and I will add it to the list.